CybotAS/CookiebotWP/readme.txt

 ### 4.4.0 ###
 Release date: January 28th 2025

-Cookiebot CMP version 4.4.0 is out!
+Cookiebot by Usercentrics version 4.4.0 is out!
 This release adds a new navigability and some bugfixes.

 ####What's new####
 * New navigability for legacy and new users